pasindusandamal/pasindusandamal.github.io/_pages/about.md

 ---

 ## About Me
-🔹I specialize in building scalable, high-performance applications that blend AI and user-centric design.
+I specialize in building scalable, high-performance applications that blend AI and user-centric design.
 From AI-driven healthcare solutions to intelligent    educational platforms, I strive to push technological boundaries.

-- **AI-Enhanced Mobile Apps** – Creating interactive and intelligent experiences with AI & Flutter
+### Creating interactive and intelligent experiences with AI & Flutter  ###
-- **Machine Learning for Real-World Impact** – Applying deep learning models to healthcare and automation
+### Applying deep learning models to healthcare and automation ###
-- **Full-Stack Engineering** – Developing end-to-end solutions with modern web and mobile technologies
+### Developing end-to-end solutions with modern web and mobile technologies   ###

 ---